binarylinuxx/pyfetch/README.md

 ![fetch1](fetch.png)

 **CUSTOM**
-CUSTOM ASCII WILL REQUIRE SOME PYTHON SKILLS AND RECOMPIE EVERY TIME YOU ADDING NEW
+CUSTOM ASCII WILL REQUIRE SOME PYTHON SKILLS TO EDIT THE SOURCES AND RECOMPIE EVERY TIME YOU ADDING NEW

 > [!IMPORTANT]
 > RECOMPILE PROCESS ONLY WITH **MAKE** PKGBUILD ARE FETCH CURRENT EXIST SETUP

 SO GO TO YOUR DIR WITH CLONED pyfetch
-EDIT: **pyfecth**
+EDIT: **pyfecth** MAIN CODE NOT THE CONFIG
 FIND SECTION WITH FUNCTION **get_ascii_art**
 ```
 def get_ascii_art(config):